Skip to main content

 Segment-Based Trigger

-The list of event-triggered automation workflows is limited, but you may also trigger it every time the customer enters the Segment.
-Since the options you may use to segment your customers are more extensive, you can trigger the workflow based on profile data, engagement with Email or SMS campaigns, and purchase behavior.
+Trigger workflows every time a contact enters a segment.
+Since segmentation options are extensive, you can trigger workflows based on profile data, engagement with campaigns, and purchase behavior.

 FAQ